LeaDer-E/TikTok-Liker-Pro/README.md

 - **Batch Video Processing:**
   Processes multiple video URLs from a `Videos.txt` file (one URL per line).

-- **Unlike All Given Likes:**
-  If the users you interacted with did not reciprocate the likes, you can run a separate script (provided in another repository) to remove all likes given to them.

 - **Colored Terminal Output:**
   Uses Colorama to provide organized, colorful terminal output for easy monitoring of the process.